🎉Grand Opening: May 2026

 Key Points to Remember

-• A broken tooth should be assessed by a dental professional as soon as reasonably possible.
+• A broken tooth should be assessed by a dental professional as soon as reasonably possible, regardless of severity.

-• Rinse gently with warm water, manage bleeding, and save tooth fragments in milk.
+• Rinse gently with warm water, manage any bleeding, and save tooth fragments in milk if you can.

-• Treatment options range from simple bonding to crowns or root canal treatment.
+• Treatment options range from simple bonding to crowns or root canal treatment, depending on the extent of the fracture.

-• Pain, swelling, sensitivity, or looseness after a break are signs that prompt assessment is advisable.
+• Pain, swelling, sensitivity, or looseness after a break are signs that prompt dental assessment is advisable.

-• Preventative measures can help reduce the risk of dental emergencies.
+• Preventative measures such as mouthguards, addressing bruxism, and regular dental check-ups can help reduce the risk of dental emergencies.

 Frequently Asked Questions